ianmackenzie/elm-3d-camera/README.md

 This package provides convenient ways to define and use perspective and orthographic cameras in 3D.
-It is intended to be a more intuitive alternative to directly constructing OpenGL model/view/projection matrices using [`elm-community/linear-algebra`](http://package.elm-lang.org/packages/elm-community/linear-algebra/latest), but also includes functionality for projecting from 3D to 2D space outside of of WebGL.
+It is intended to be a more intuitive alternative to directly constructing WebGL model/view/projection matrices using [`elm-community/linear-algebra`](http://package.elm-lang.org/packages/elm-community/linear-algebra/latest), but also includes functionality for projecting from 3D to 2D space outside of of WebGL.